Skip to main content

 • -v - verbosity level (INFO)

-• -C - global network config (download global config)
+• -C - global network config (download)

-• -I - IP address and port for adnl
+• -I - IP address and port for ADNL

-storage-daemon-cli management
+Starting storage-daemon-cli

 It's started like this: